Groovy TestNG Plugin

 ]

 This configuration is the default.
-It ensures that the provided, compile, runtime, test-compile, test-runtime and all of their transitive dependencies in any groups are included.
+It ensures that the provided, compile, runtime, test-compile, test-runtime and all their transitive dependencies in any groups are included.
 If you want to configure a different set of groups, here are the attributes you can use for each dependency definition (the Maps inside the main list):

-Executing Tests
+Executing tests

 This plugin provides a single method to run the tests.
 Here is an example of calling this method: